OleksandrVladymyrov/FBShareDialog/README.md

 FBShareDialog
 =============

-A JavaScript plugin to share stories to facebook's wall
+A JavaScript plugin to share stories to Facebook's wall

-This is an interface component for websites and facebook applications which allows your users to make a selection of one of their friend or themself to share stories on the wall.
-The friend is returned as an array of facebook ID, the post_id is returned as an object after successful post.
+This is an interface component for websites and Facebook applications which allows your users to make a selection of one of their friend or themself to share stories on the wall.
+The friend is returned as an array of Facebook ID, the post_id is returned as an object after successful post.

 ![This is what it looks like.](http://oleksandrvladymyrov.github.io/FBShareDialog/pic/design.png)

 ## Viewing the example

 You can view the example at [page](http://oleksandrvladymyrov.github.io/FBShareDialog/), or you can check out this repository and run it yourself.
-You'll need to put the files on a web server - facebook apps won't run off the local file system.
+You'll need to put the files on a web server - Facebook apps won't run off the local file system.

-Just edit `example.js` and set your facebook `appId`.
+Just edit `example.js` and set your Facebook `appId`.

 ## Using the plugin